• Skip to primary navigation

 Optimal final turkey breast temperature

 155F is the temperature at which I get the exact texture that I enjoy.
-You may choose to go a little lower or higher depending on preference, and that’s absolutely fine.
+Depending on preference, you may choose to go a little lower or higher, and that's absolutely fine.
 Note that if a turkey breast is pulled out of the oven at 155F the internal temperature will continue rising to about 165F.
 If you have a BBQ thermometer like many of us do, use it!
 If not, get one!
 Something like a ThermoPro TP08 is a great, inexpensive tool every home kitchen will benefit from.

 Looking for more great turkey breast recipes?
 Check these out: